Online Case Management Education, Training and Certification Programs

 Online programs are primarily designed for physicians and registered nurses, while some on-campus programs are open to other professionals, such as social workers.
 The online certificate programs generally take no more than a year to complete.
 Some of these programs are designed for 100% online delivery, while others are designed as mostly online programs, with occasional requirements for attending in-person, on-campus classes.

 Case managers assess patients, plan goals, implement strategies, coordinate care, monitor documentation and measure changes in health, as well as the financial impact that care has on patients and their families.
-Important training found in these programs can include:
+Distance learning graduate certificate programs can provide important training in these areas through courses covering the following:

 - Clinical ethics